8 of the Worst Ways To Deplete Your Savings

 Bad Business Ideas

 Similar to risky investments, bad business ideas are those that promise unrealistic results without much to back them up.
 If a friend approaches you with a business idea, there’s nothing wrong with being skeptical.
 For example, if they talk to you about some great products they just started selling, it could be a multilevel marketing (MLM) scheme.
-Seventy-three percent of people who participate in MLMs make no money or even lose money, so tread lightly.
+Seventy-three percent of people participating in MLMs make no money or even lose money, so tread lightly.

 Loaning Money